 James Oswald was a prominent and respected member of Stamford.
 He owned and operated the Stamford Spring Brewery with his brother Thomas, was a director of the Zimmerman Bank in Clifton, and had several contracts in the mid 1840s for lock-building on the Second Welland Canal.
-He was also a Justice of the Peace, as well as the manager and owner of the Whirlpool Inn for about 30 years.
-Oswald built a Regency style home at the corner of St. Paul Ave. and Church's Lane, which is one of the oldest homes in the Stamford area.
-One of the most notable features of the property is the intricate cast-iron fence that surrounds the property, as seen in the illustration above.
+He was also a Justice of the Peace as well as the manager and owner of the Whirlpool Inn for about 30 years.
+The inn was located just behind Oswald's home with the Stamford woods separating the two buildings.
+Oswald built a Regency style home at the corner of St. Paul Ave. and Church's Lane which is one of the oldest homes in the area.
+One of the most notable features of the property is the intricate cast-iron fence that surrounds the house as seen in the illustration above.
 Oswald imported the fence from England and much of it remains intact today.

 Oswald, however, denied it was his friend's body.
 He pointed out several inconsistencies between the body found and Martin's, but no one could corroborate these claims and the decomposed body was buried as Joseph Martin.
 Meanwhile, the citizens of Stamford were becoming increasingly suspicious of James Oswald.

 Martin had loaned Oswald a large sum of money which had not been repaid, and Martin had unsuccessfully tried to sell Oswald's I.O.U's at a discount.
 It was assumed that this was because Martin feared he would not get his money back from Oswald.
 Furthermore, the murder weapon, an oddly shaped hatchet, was found not far from the body and was identified as having belonged to James Oswald.
-Drops of blood were found in the inn.
+Drops of blood were found at the inn leaving a trail that led from Martin's room to the back door.
 Oswald was put on trial and pleaded "not guilty".
 He emphatically maintained his innocence.

 The jury deliberated for only a half hour before returning a verdict of guilty.
-Before he could be sentenced, Joseph Martin himself, alive and well, entered the courtroom, frantically declaring the innocence of his friend.
-He explained that he had decided to invest in some real estate in Milwaukee, and because he needed American currency, he had tried to sell Oswald's I.O.U's for American gold.
-He thought it best to leave town quietly, since he owed money in Stamford and knew that his creditors would not view his expedition favourably.
+Before he could be sentenced, Joseph Martin himself, alive and well, entered the courtroom frantically declaring the innocence of his friend.
+He explained that he had decided to invest in some real estate in Milwaukee.
+Because he needed American currency, he had tried to sell Oswald's I.O.U's for American gold.
+He thought it best to leave town quietly since he owed money in Stamford and knew that his creditors would not view his expedition favourably.
 As he was leaving the inn, he cut his finger on the nail which held his portmanteau, causing him to drop it and leaving a trail of blood on the floor from the wound as he left.
-Because of his injured finger, he was having difficulty carrying his portmanteau and decided to take only those belongings he thought essential, wrapping them in a kerchief and leaving the portmanteau in the woods.
+Because of his injured finger, he was having difficulty carrying his portmanteau and decided to take only those belongings he thought essential, wrapping these in a kerchief and leaving the portmanteau in the woods.